Los Angeles Fire Department: Fireboats

 The Port of Los Angeles is under the jurisdiction of the LAFD which operates 5 fireboats to provide fire protection for ships and dockside structures.
 Fireboat 1, Fireboat 3 and Fireboat 5 are identical 39 ft long aluminum fireboats capable of a top speed of 29 kn while fully loaded.
 They are equipped with a 2400 USgal/min pump and a 1000 USgal/min deluge gun.
 They also have a 50 USgal firefighting foam capacity.

 Fireboat 4, also known as the Bethel F. Gifford, was commissioned in 1962 and is the oldest of the fleet.
 It is capable of pumping water at 9000 USgal/min and carries 550 USgal of foam solution for petrochemical fires.
 It is equipped with jet-stream nozzles to allow for increased maneuverability.

 The newest and most technologically advanced of the fireboats is the 105 ft long Fireboat 2, also known as the Warner Lawrence, which has the capability to pump up to 38000 USgal/min up to 400 ft in the air.
 Boat 2 also has an onboard area for treatment and care of rescued persons.

-USAR Task Force 1
+California Task Force 1

 The Los Angeles Fire Department is the founding member of one of California's eight FEMA Urban Search and Rescue Task Forces.
 California Task Force 1 (CA-TF1) is available to respond to natural or man-made disasters around the country and world and assist with search and rescue, medical support, damage assessment and communications.